Tushar00728/DSA/README.md

 * kadane.cpp - A program to find the largest Sum Contiguous Subarray using Kadane's Algorithm - O(n)
 * countinversion.cpp - A program to count Inversions in an array - O(n^2)
 * buyandsellstock.cpp - A program to find the maximum profit from a given array of stock prices - O(n)
+* pairsum.cpp - Given an array of integers, and a number ‘sum’, find the number of pairs of integers in the array whose sum is equal to ‘sum’ - O(n)